 Matching the intellectual rigor of their brick-and-mortar counterparts, online MBA programs create new opportunities.
 They are flexible, affordable and bring a new diversity of background and thought to higher education.
 Through these options, a new generation of leaders is gaining access to the knowledge once reserved for a privileged few—which will help grow our economy.Source:

 We’ve redefined the MBA experience with an entirely online, yet richly interactive, curriculum.
-Taught through a mix of powerful lectures, insightful reading assignments, video messages from Jack Welch on breaking business news and more, the MBA program at JWMI enables you to pursue your degree while building momentum in your career.
+Taught through a mix of powerful lectures, insightful reading assignments, video messages from Jack Welch and dozens of the world’s top CEOs, and more, the MBA program at JWMI enables you to pursue your degree while building momentum in your career.

 To begin your application to the Jack Welch MBA, visit app.jwmi.com.
 Or to view our MBA course details or speak with an Admissions Officer contact us at 1.855.596.5964 or via email at firstname.lastname@example.org.